samir-gandhi/pipeline-example-application/README.md

 > Note - `secretstemplate` is a template file while `localsecrets` contains credentials. `localsecrets` is part of *.gitignore* and should never be committed into the repository. **`secretstemplate`** is committed to the repository, so ensure that you do not edit it directly or you risk exposing your secrets.

 Fill in `localsecrets` accordingly, referring to the comments in the file for guidance.
-Many of the values needed for this file can be found in the localsecrets file from the *pipeline-example-platform* repository.
+Many of the values needed for this file can be found in the localsecrets file from the platform repository.

 After updating the file, run the following command to upload **localsecrets** to Github: